codysnider/devops-test/README.md

 - api-2: same as api-1 docker image

-- nginx-api-2: a minimal nginx server which is grapping the combile and executed code from api-2 using the docker-compose internal network (private network)
+- nginx-api-2: a minimal nginx server which is grapping the compiled and executed code from api-2 using the docker-compose internal network (private network)

-- init-api-2: a minimal debian docker executing the requirement intruction for api-2: api-2/devops/script/init-api.sh
+- init-api-2: a minimal debian docker executing the required instruction for api-2: api-2/devops/script/init-api.sh
 ```
 #!/bin/bash